 Mind map for Cornerstone information systems website and iOS app

-With a mind map, you can start making a site map.
-But first, you have to choose the hierarchy design pattern.
+Now, having a mind map, you can create a site map.

 A sitemap is a way to illustrate the hierarchy of content and display navigation.
 The word sitemap is self-explanatory.
 It’s a map of the content and categories of a website.